kermitt2/grobid/doc/training/segmentation.md

 Figures and tables belong to the main body structure: they are not to be specifically encoded at the segmentation level.

 Figures and table, including captions, appearing after the references but related to the body (e.g. list of figures in preprints), should be under `<body>`.
 If a figure or table appears inside an annex of an article, it should remain inside the `<div type="annex">` element.
 If a figure or table appears in an abstract (which is rare but might happen), this item should remain within the `<front>` element.

+### Author contributions

+Author contributions belongs to the annexes

 ### Hidden characters